rch4-org/rch4-org.github.io/content/contact.md

         name: message
         label: Message
         default_value: >-
-          1/ Have you got a written diagnosis of ALS or MND?<br/> 2/ How many months since that diagnosis?
+          1/ Have you got a written diagnosis of ALS or MND?
+          2/ How many months since that diagnosis?
 3/ How many months since you think or believe that your ALS symptoms started?
 4/ Is your doctor a recognised Neurologist?
 5/ Have you been told what your ALSFRS-R score is, and if so, what is it and when?
 6/ Do you take Edaravone (Radicava)?
 7/ What